Feeds:

 Isaiah 9:13-17 (NRSV, emphasis added)

 We look first at the commonalities that are here affirmed.
 First, the oracle deploys the frequent pattern in which YHWH strikes and heals or perhaps strikes in order to heal.
-Here this frequent tripe is interrupted but is not aborted.
+Here this frequent trope is interrupted but is not aborted.
 The wider context of the Isaianic Vision will assure us that Jacob/Israel—or a portion of the nation—did posture itself for the healing portion of YHWH’s engagement with his people.
 Within this oracle, however, we have only a warning that this has not yet occurred.

 Second, the aforementioned failure on YHWH’s part to relent is consolidated by what can only be described as a refrain in the early chapters of the book: